duszku/duszku/README.md

  - 🌱 **im currently learning:** moar unix systems programming, planning on picking up some embedded, maybe learning freertos api or some stm32 stuff
- - 📫 **how to reach me:** draw a pentagram with a pink chalk in your bedroom and call my name twice backwards at midnight
  - ⚡ **funfact:** laser winged hussars defeated reptillians in battle of andromeda in 10k BC